-What can I do if my claim is delayed, terminated or denied?
+What to do if your claim is denied?

-Policyholders who have purchase a long-term insurance policy outside the employment relationship are not subject to ERISA law.
-The requirement that you exhaust administrative appeals before filing a lawsuit does not apply to private long-term disability policies.
+Policyholders who have purchased a long-term disability insurance policy outside the employment relationship or obtained their policy as a government employee are not subject to ERISA.
+The requirement that you exhaust administrative appeals before filing a lawsuit does not apply in these cases.

-Do I need to attend an Independent Medical Exam?
+Do you need to attend an "Independent" Medical Exam?

-Generally, long-term insurance policies require policyholders to submit to an independent medical examination (IME).
+Generally, long-term disability insurance policies require policyholders to submit to an independent medical examination (IME).
 In reality, these medical evaluations do not remotely resemble anything close to “independent.”
-These physicians are chosen and paid by the insurance company.
-These medical professionals are fully aware that their chances of being hired for subsequent claims depends on a pro-insurer report.
-This type of report is the exact opposite of an “independent report.”
-Sometimes I advise clients to bring a family member to the appointment who can observe and take notes or videotape the evaluation process.
+These physicians are chosen by and paid by the insurance company.

 The complex legal framework of ERISA makes it extremely risky for an insured to pursue an ERISA disability claim without legal representation.